tpoisot/ms_proba_networks/ms/maintext.md

 - nestedness

-As shownd in \autoref{t:poullain}, transforming the probabilistic matrix into a binary one (i) overestimates nestedness by $\approx 0.2$, and (ii) overestimates the number of links by 115.
+As shown in \autoref{t:poullain}, transforming the probabilistic matrix into a binary one (i) overestimates nestedness by $\approx 0.02$, and (ii) overestimates the number of links by 115.
 For the number of links, both the probabilistic measures and the average and variance of $10^4$ Bernoulli trials were in strong agreement (they differ only by the second decimal place).

 Using Bernoulli trials had the effect of slightly over-estimating nestedness.
-The overestimation is significant, but significance testing is meaningless when the number of replicates is this large; however, for this particular network, it is of little impact (of $0.01$ on average).
+The overestimation is statistically significant from a purely frequentist point of view, but significance testing is rather meaningless when the number of replicates is this large and can be increased arbitrarily;

-Using the probabilistic metrics has one significant advantage over simulating binary networks using the interaction probabilities: it is computationally trivial.
-This is particularly desirable when either there is a large sample, or a large network.
+what is important is that the relative value of the error is small enough that Bernoulli trials are able to adequately reproduce the probabilistic structure of the network.
+It is not unexpected that Bernoulli trials are this close to the analytical expression of the measures; due to the experimental design of the @poul08 study, probabilities of interactions are bound to be high, and so variance is minimal (most elements of $\mathbf{A}$ have a value of either $0$ or $1$, and so their individual variance is $0$).
+Still, despite overall low variance, the binary approach severely mis-represents the structure of the network.

 ## Null-model based hypothesis testing